ranjanikrishnan/Nail-classification/README.md

 Prerequisites
 ==============================

-requirements.txt file contains all the necessary packages for the whole task
+The requirements.txt file contains all the necessary packages for the whole task

 Steps for Running
 ==============================